Interaction Modes

 search_api

 Keyword search against the endpoint catalog.
-The LLM uses this to discover available endpoints before writing code.
+The LLM uses this to discover available endpoints before writing a plan.
 No API calls are made — it reads from the in-process registry.

 text